dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 channel_13_brightness_temperature(lat, lon) and it's also in two dimensions.
-Scrolling down through the file here we see channel_13_brightness_temperature(lat, lon) and it's in two dimensions in our OBS_INPUT file ???
+Scrolling down through the file here we see channel_13_brightness_temperature(lat, lon) and it's in two dimensions in our OBS_INPUT file.
 Additionally, in this case we’re using a threshold of 235 Kelvin to create the distance maps.

-(*Type le235*)
+(*le235*)

 And, finally, to get distance map output from GRID_STAT we have to set the GRID_STAT_OUTPUT_FLAG_DMAP in our configuration file.
 It can be set to either STAT or BOTH.
-Here we have it sent to BOTH which will produce two o utput files.
+Here we have it sent to BOTH which will produce two output files.
 A .stat file and a .txt file.

 (*Type GRID_STAT_OUTPUT_FLAG_DMAP = BOTH*)